AOMediaCodec/av1-spec/annex.e.decoder.model.md

 If the parameters listed above are not specified by the bitstream, the parameters necessary to input into this model can be signaled by the application or some other means.
-If the parameters necessary to run this model are not signaled, it is not possible to check the conformance of the stream to the claimed level.
+If the parameters necessary to run this model are not signaled, it is not possible to check the conformance of the stream to the claimed level with this model.

 #### When timing information is not present in the bitstream
 {:.no_count}